Other - Part-time

 - Excellent verbal and written communication skills;

-- Must have an ability to provide excellent and compassionate customer service to a diverse population;
+- Must have an ability to provide excellent and compassionate customer service;

 - Must be reliable with time sensitive deadlines and tasks;